geotrev/bulba/README.md

 > Value type: String

 Describes the data type for the property value.
 Default values are checked, too.
 All primitive values are accepted as a valid type.
 Object shape and enum support TBD.
-Here is a full list of types:
+Here is a mostly-complete list of types:

 - `string`
 - `number`